 If you are in to cooking (like I am), you probably use spices when preparing your camping meals.
 I like to do a lot of measuring and mixing of my dry spices at home and carry them in small tight-sealing food storage containers to the campsite.

-But, that also means I have no ability to “get creative” when I am camping unless I bring some additional spices … so … here are some camping storage ideas for carrying “unmixed spices” on your camping trips.
+But, that also means I have no ability to “get creative” when I am camping unless I bring some additional spices, so, here are some ideas for carrying “unmixed spices” on your camping trips.

 12. Use A Spice Missile To Carry Assorted Spices

 You can use a spice missile and add your own assortment or really do the gourmet thing and bring as many bottles as you can hang inside your cabinet doors using cabinet door spice grippers.